Making a Will in Victoria

-If you have a child under the age of 18 at the time you make the will, then any gift to him or her will not be received until they turn 18.
+If you have a child under the age of 18 at the time you make the will, then any gift to him or she will not be received until they turn 18.
 You may wish to include in your will a testamentary trust for your child or for a spouse.
-This is where property is put into a trust for the benefit of a person, without them receiving the property outright.
-You may wish to specify that the trustee of that trust (who may be the executor, or someone else) has the power to invest the money held on trust, and distribute it on a regular basis.
+This is where the property is put into a trust for the benefit of a person, without them receiving the property outright.
+You may wish to specify that the trustee of that trust (who may be the executor, or someone else) has the power to invest the money held in the trust, and distribute it on a regular basis.

 Dying without a will